amankapoor/logrus-wrapper/README.md

 But this implementation writes log to console only/stdout.
 See issue #82, #104 raising the same thing.

-I changed the function like this:
+I changed the function to this:

 ````
 func NewLogger() Logger {